Ramsi-K/free-genai-bootcamp-2025/journal.md

 ### Day 12 & 13: February 10-11, 2025

 I pulled an all-nighter and have been working for over 10 hours straight because I was falling behind in the bootcamp.
 I'm exhausted.
-Submitting the Sentence Constructor project made me realize something critical—I’ve spent too much time on theory and note-taking and not enough on practical application.
-While I’m proud of my GenAI notes and thrilled to have learned TOGAF, I should have focused on getting the practical work done first, submitted it, and then refined the theory later.
+Submitting the Sentence Constructor project made me realize something critical—I've spent too much time on theory and note-taking and not enough on practical application.
+While I'm proud of my GenAI notes and thrilled to have learned TOGAF, I should have focused on getting the practical work done first, submitted it, and then refined the theory later.
 Moving forward, my plan is to prioritize completing the minimum requirements first, then improve upon them instead of getting lost in details upfront.

 Completed Work: